 All other terms and conditions of the Option Agreement shall remain in full force and effect.
-On March 25, 2022, these non-interest bearing loan was acquired by and transferred to a creditor who entered a long term debt agreement with the Company.
+On March 25, 2022, these non-interest bearing loans were acquired by and transferred to a creditor who entered a long term debt agreement with the Company.

-During the year ended March 31, 2022, the Company incurred \$290,000 (2021 - \$Nil) in acquisition costs and \$Nil (2021 - \$Nil) in exploration expenditures on the Margurete Gold Property.
+During the nine months ended December 31, 2022, the Company incurred \$Nil (2021 - \$290,000) in acquisition costs and \$Nil (2021 - \$Nil) in exploration expenditures on the Margurete Gold Property.